robotcorner/robotcorner/README.md

 ### Professional

-#### School
-- Graduate of University of Alabama in Huntsville 3.8 GPA
-- Bachelor of Science in Computer Engineering
-- Minor in Computer Science

 #### Work Experiences
 - I now work full time in software development and data analysis and utilize python almost daily for scripts and automation.
+I have greatly contributed to an automation pipeline.
+It is primarly written in python, but can be activated via command line or jenkins with additional parameters.
+It performs a file discovery process, discovers differences from what's been ran already, maintains a colorized error log, and and creates specialized job scripts via a homegrown codegen that are then ran in parallel via jenkins.
+These scripts are generated because the tools ran are a collection of bash scripts, custom tool scripts, java code, etc. All of these scripts get their arguments pre-populated.
+Overally this automation pipeline allows the team to perform analysis instead of running tools.
+Overall this has cut down work from multiple-days per task to being able to run 60+ tasks in a few hours generating 200+ GB of data.
 - I have completed two 3-5 month programming internships in software engineering roles.
 The first position I was in had me programming primarly in MATLAB, and the second postion I was in I programmed primarily in Python.
 I also have done a solid amount of IT like tasks in older internship than these.

+#### School
+- Graduate of University of Alabama in Huntsville 3.8 GPA
+- Bachelor of Science in Computer Engineering
+- Minor in Computer Science

 ### I’m currently working on:
 - Setting up a Homelab / NAS for my home.
 This is my shot at exploring kubernetes systems.
 I'm learning a lot.